kentaro/bidirectional-quadratic-voting/presentation.md

 - QV/BQV is a promising mechanism for social implementation on Ethereum
 - GMO aims to collaborate with the Ethereum community to create positive social impact
-- Together, we can leverage blockchain technology to build a better world
+- Together, we can leverage blockchain technology to build a better world!